PuertoRicoDayTrips.comSponsored by Coqui's Hideaway - www.CoquisHideaway.com

 Kayaking in La Parguera

-We met Jose at 8am at the small boat ramp on Camino Puerto Viejo, just west of La Parguera.
+Note- the company we went out with is longer doing it, but there are other companies available.
+But exact tours, prices, routes etc may be different.
+We met our guide at the small boat ramp on Camino Puerto Viejo, just west of La Parguera.
 After paperwork, safety gear, and instructions, we set off.
-Jose likes to start early as the winds and waves pick up throughout the day.
+We started early as the winds and waves pick up throughout the day.

 Our morning paddle out was on almost flat seas.
 We passed through the marina area, where there are some houses along the waterway, and on some of the mangroves islands.
-Jose explained the problems and some conservation efforts underway for the area.
-We stopped (to rest and talk about the area and wildlife habitats) along the way in the shade of some of the mangrove islands.
+The guide will be able to tell you about the problems and some conservation efforts underway for the area and talk about the wildlife.
 Then, we did the "open water" part of the trip — maybe about 30 minutes of open-ocean paddling.

 Kayaking in La Parguera

-Our first swim/snorkel spot was at Caracoles, and we had a great time seeing all the baby fish in the mangrove roots in the channels (sometimes called canals or los canales).
+We did a swim/snorkel spot at Caracoles, and we had a great time seeing all the baby fish in the mangrove roots in the channels (sometimes called canals or los canales).

 We then headed over to Mata la Gata, where we went ashore and checked out the island, swam in the ocean "pool", and used the restrooms.
 Next, we set off for Cayo Enrique.
 We spent time snorkeling among the mangroves, and did some body-rafting on the currents in the mangrove channels.